Biomimetic Device for Stronger Repair of Rotator Cuff and Other Soft Tissue-to-Bone Tears

 Stage of Research

-Prototype – Using computational modeling and mechanical tests on ex vivo tissue, the inventors have optimized the design of their device for maximum grasping strength.
-They have also evaluated the fit and qualitative grasping ability of different prototypes in a human cadaver shoulder.
+Developed a prototype using computational modeling and mechanical tests on ex vivo tissue, the inventors have optimized the design of their device for maximum grasping strength.
+Also evaluated the fit and qualitative grasping ability of different prototypes in a human cadaver shoulder.

 Applications